-Owing to the ongoing climate change, the geohazards in the submarine canyons might be more frequently triggered due to new weather systems with ahigher intensity of flooding in SMRs.
-Studying matter and energy transfer in the ocean will help us understand how deep ecosystems are fueled, and determine their capacity to capture and store carbon.
+Owing to the ongoing climate change, the geohazards in the submarine canyons might become more frequent due to new weather systems and a potentially higher flooding intensity in SMRs.
+Studying matter and energy transfer on the continental margin will help us understand how deep ecosystems are fueled, and determine their capacity to capture and store carbon.
 By better understanding carbon cycling in submarine canyons like GPSC, we may be able to predict the impact of climate change or human influence on deep-sea ecosystems.

 Reference